Geographic Coding in Location Searches

 You sometimes see some odd things when you perform searches on Google.
 For example, when I searched for [gun shops Miami Florida] I got this map amongst the results:

 OK, I didn’t expect the Girl Scouts of America as the top result, and I find that part of the result pretty incomprehensible.
 But beyond that, it was interesting that I used “Florida” as my search term, and “FL” is shown as the query term in the search display that went with the map that shows up at the top of the search result.

-Before Universal Search was part of Google, maps had started showing up in Google’s results.
+Before Universal Search as part of Google, maps had started showing up in Google’s results.
 If you searched for a business name or category with some geographic information included in your query, you may have received a map in your search results alongside a business listing or listings that may have been relevant to your search.

-The queries that people use to search with cover many different intents and formats.
+The queries that people use to search to cover many different intents and formats.
 One format for a query could be called a “location search.”

 When a search engine attempts to respond to a conventional location search, it may look for the query to follow a fixed format, with a limited number of variations.
 For example, the search engine may look for certain words or terms in a pre-determined order (street name, state, zip code) and/or a pre-determined spelling.

 This may raise some difficulties in responding to searches, when people make spelling errors in those searches, or use alternative names for locations, and alternative address formats (such as those found in different countries).

-For location searches, many search engines will only return a single result in a response, so it is important for them to be accurate, even when there might be uncertainty or ambiguity in the location search query used.
+For location searches, many search engines will only return a single result in a response, so they need to be accurate, even when there might be uncertainty or ambiguity in the location search query used.

 Google Patent Filing on Geographic Coding

 A patent application from Google, recently published at the World Intellectual Property Organization (WIPO), addresses some issues with how geographic coding in location searches is used.